sanjeevkopsai/terraform-in-21-days/README.md

-echo "Automating AWS with Terraform"
+Automating AWS with Terraform
+We are using git branches to track changes